datawire/ambassador-docs/docs/edge-stack/1.13/topics/running/aes-extensions/index.md

-# Ambassador Edge Stack extensions
+# $productName$ extensions

-The Ambassador Edge Stack contains a number of pre-built extensions that make running, deploying, and exposing your applications in Kubernetes easier.
+The $productName$ contains a number of pre-built extensions that make running, deploying, and exposing your applications in Kubernetes easier.

 Use of AES extensions is implemented via Kubernetes Custom Resources.